yoo2001818/static-site-index/doc/structure.md

 ]
 ```

+## Query Scoring
+After the operators are spread out, each indexes are tested against the
+criteria and scored.
+Index with lowest score will win and used against the
+query.

+If the query contains OR query, it can use multiple indexes to more efficiently
+search the table.
+If so, indexes are scored separately for each section.

 ## Task
 The indexes can perform strategies to execute the query.
 Each task
 acts like a pipe - It may be a good idea to make each task as a Node.js